Ecosyste.ms: Awesome

 Additionally, to evaluate the performance of the model when generating the additional OnSIDES-INTL and OnSIDES-PED datasets, we manually annotated the ADE mentions in 200 randomly sampled drug labels for each nation/category.
 This annotation data can be used to further train, fine-tune and improve language models related to large language models.
 It is described in further detail [here](./onsides_annot/ANNOTATION.md).

-## Release Version 3.0.0
+## Release Version 3.0.0 (coming soon)

-The third major release for OnSIDES contains a number of new datasets complementing the primary OnSIDES database.
+The forthcoming third major release for OnSIDES contains a number of new datasets complementing the primary OnSIDES database.
 Additionally, OnSIDES has also been updated to reflect the latest updates to all drug labels.

 **[OnSIDES-INTL](./onsides_intl/ONSIDES_INTL.md)** (International):\